 Now get the remaining lemon and a juicer.
 Squeeze the juice from the remaining lemons using a juicer and set that to the side.
 Now everything is prepared, it’s time to go!

-At his point, I recommend a bit of a clean-up and tidy as you go along but that Is completely up to you.
+At his point, I recommend a bit of a clean-up and tidy as you go along but that Is entirely up to you.